 - the “chants profanes” (with a distant or no reference to the Nativity).

-Some of the most popular French carols heard in English-speaking countries is “Petit Papa Noël” and “Il est né le divin Enfant”.
+Some of the most famous French carols in English-speaking countries are “Petit Papa Noël” and “Il est né le divin Enfant”.

 English and German carols have sometimes been adapted into French.
 A few examples :